-The Orbit Yard Enforcer also has an adjustable motion sensor which allows you to tilt the sensor up for large animals or towards the ground for smaller animals.
+The Orbit Yard Enforcer also has an adjustable motion sensor that allows you to tilt the sensor up for large animals or towards the ground for smaller animals.

-In order for a motion activated sprinkler to be an effective raccoon or other animals deterrent, you must have enough of them to adequately cover the access points.
+In order for a motion-activated sprinkler to be an effective raccoon or other animal deterrents, you must have enough of them to adequately cover the access points.